 You guys know that we’ve been busy around here renovating since we moved in almost 2 years ago.

-There are SO many projects…here’s just a few.
-We’ve built a nursery for Quinn, added this farmhouse bathroom for the kids, refinished original hardwoods and added new wood flooring.
 We’ve recently even been working on our master bedroom with our newly finished two tone walls and OF COURSE our brand new master bathroom that we’ve been doing for the big Renovation Challenge.

 But here’s one thing we haven’t touched.
 Or really shown you.